MaxiKen/new/standardization_prompt.md

 Every external claim must be verified before inclusion.

-More evidence does not mean irrelevant evidence.

-The objective is rich evidentiary support, not citation inflation.
+Do not add evidence merely to make the commentary appear scholarly.

+The goal is:

+rich, relevant, trustworthy evidence.

 ---

-12. Hadith Verification
+11. Hadith Verification

 Every hadith must be verified online before inclusion.

-Verify:
+Where possible, verify:

 - existence of the report
 - collection
-- hadith number where possible
+- hadith number
-- wording where quoted
+- wording
 - attribution
-- relevance to the argument
+- relevance
-- authenticity/status where relevant
+- authenticity/status

 Never invent: